-We sold 1 home in the year on the open market and 4 (2018 - 9) Shared Ownership properties in the year.
-We did not sell any homes under the Mortgage to Rent regulations (2018 - Zero).
+We sold 3 homes in the year on the open market (2019 - 1) and 2 (2019 - 4) Shared Ownership properties in the year.
+We did not sell any homes under the Mortgage to Rent regulations (2019 - Zero).

 Properties are disposed of under the appropriate legislation and guidance.
 All costs, first tranche sales, and grants relating to the share of the property sold are removed from the financial statements at the date of sale.
 Any grants received that cannot be repaid from the proceeds of sale are abated and the grants removed from the financial statements.